Band-gap reduction and band alignments of dilute bismide III--V alloys: Results and Discussion

 The calculated lattice parameter $a$, band gap $E_g$, and spin-orbit splitting $\Delta_{\rm SO}$ of AlAs, GaAs, InAs, AlSb, GaSb, and InSb, using the HSE06 hybrid functional, are listed in Table~\ref{table2}.
 Lattice parameters are slightly overestimated, except for GaSb, while band gaps are slightly underestimated, except for AlSb.
 Spin-orbit splittings are slightly overestimated for the arsenides and slightly underestimated for the antimonides.
 Overall, the results are in good agreement with experimental data \cite{MadelungEd3}.

 The calculated electronic band structures of the parent III--V compounds are shown in Fig.~\ref{fig1}.
 For the bismides AlBi, GaBi, and InBi, in the metastable zinc blende phase, we find large and negative band gaps, i.e., the $\Gamma_{6c}$ states with dominating cation contribution (Al 3$s$, Ga 4$s$, and In 5$s$, respectively) are well below $\Gamma_{8v}$, with dominating Bi 6$p$ contribution.
 The inverted band gaps for AlBi, GaBi, and InBi at $\Gamma$ are -0.449 eV, -2.059 eV, and -2.154 eV, while the spin-orbit splitting $\Delta_{\rm SO}$ are 2.055 eV, 2.189 eV, and 2.203 eV, respectively.
 For comparison, our predicted band gap values for GaBi and InBi [$E_g(\Gamma_{6c}-\Gamma_{8v})$] are much larger in magnitude than previously reported values of -1.45 and -1.63 using DFT-LDA with added atom-dependent, spherical potential inside the muffin-tin spheres centered at each atomic and interstitial sites to correct the band gap\cite{Janotti2002}, and -1.60 and -1.89 eV using the parameterized TB09 MBJLDA functional \cite{Polak2015}.
+Note that the band gaps of the III--Bi do not enter into our analysis of the band gaps of the dilute III--V$_{1-x}$Bi$_x$ alloys.